-This wood engraving by Barry Moser is one of 25 images from his "Gold Rush" series.
-Published in 1985 in an edition of 350, it measures 7 x 4 inches and is pencil signed by the artist on the lower margin.
-These images all portrayed gold mining activities from America, Africa and Australia.
-Moser, from Tennessee, became a graphic artist and printmaker studying under Leonard Baskin and Jack Coughlin.
+This wood engraving by Barry Moser is one of 25 prints from his "Gold Rush" series.
+Published in 1985 in an edition of 350, it measures 4 x 7 inches and is pencil signed by the artist on the lower margin.
+The "Gold Rush" series were images portraying gold mining activities from America, Africa and Australia.
+Moser, from Tennessee, became a graphic artist and printmaker, studying under Leonard Baskin and Jack Coughlin.

 This mixed media drawing by Dexter Dawes measures 11 3/8 x 10 inches on medium weight paper.
 Dawes summered in southern NH with its' majestic views of Mt.
 Monadnock, where many of his inspirations for his drawings, paintings and lithographs came from.